Dutch publisher pulls Anne Frank betrayal book after findings discredited

 The book's Dutch publisher repeated an earlier apology and announced on Tuesday night it was pulling the book from stores.

-The Dutch historians reviewed the team's work and concluded that the "accusation does not hold water".
+The Dutch historians reviewed the team's work and concluded the "accusation does not hold water".

-In response, the cold case team's leader, Pieter van Twisk, told Dutch broadcaster NOS the historians' work was "very detailed and extremely solid" and said it "gives us a number of things to think about, but for the time being I do not see that Van den Bergh can be definitively removed as the main suspect".
+In response, the cold case team's leader, Pieter van Twisk, told Dutch broadcaster NOS the historians' work was "very detailed and extremely solid".
+He said it "gives us a number of things to think about, but for the time being I do not see that Van den Bergh can be definitively removed as the main suspect".

 Since the book's publication in January, the team has published detailed reactions to criticism of its work on its website.

-Dutch filmmaker Thijs Bayens, who had the idea to put together the cold case team, conceded in January that the team did not have 100% certainty about Van den Bergh.
+Dutch filmmaker Thijs Bayens, who had the idea to put together the cold case team, conceded in January the unit did not have 100 per cent certainty about Van den Bergh.

-"There is no smoking gun because betrayal is circumstantial," Bayens told The Associated Press at the time.
+"There is no smoking gun because betrayal is circumstantial," Mr Bayens said at the time.

 The Frank family and four other Jews hid in the annex, which was reached by a secret staircase hidden behind a bookcase, from July 1942 until they were discovered in August 1944 and deported to concentration camps.